pese-git/cherrypick-site/content/posts/library_post.md

 # CherryPick DI

-DI-контейнер – это библиотека, которая обеспечивает функциональность механизма внедрения зависимостей.
+DI-container – this is library, when provide mechanism dependency injection.

-## Содержание
+## Content

- 1. Предисловие
+1. Preface
- 2. Возможности библиотеки
+  2. Library features
- 3. Компоненты библиотеки
+  3. Library components
-    - 3.1.
-Scope
+     - 3.1. scope
-    - 3.2.
-Module
+     - 3.2. module
      - 3.3.
 Binding
- 4. Пример использования
+  4. Usage example
- 5. Заключение
+  5. Conclusion

-## 1. Предисловие
+## 1. Preface

-Первые попытки разработать свой DI для пет проектов написанных на Flutter SDK были начаты в конце 2019 года.

-Сподвигло меня на этот шаг несколько причин:

-1. На тот момент я не нашел DI в pub.dev с возможностью делить контейнер на scope (возможно плохо искал)
-2. Упростить работу с зависимостями в проекте
+The first attempts to develop our own DI for pet projects written on the Flutter SDK were started at the  start of 2020.

+Several reasons prompted me to take this step:

+1. At that time, I did not find DI in pub.dev with the ability to divide the container into scope (perhaps I was looking badly)
+2. Simplify working with dependencies in the project
-3. Желание написать собственный  DI
+3. Desire to write your own DI
-4. Иметь в арсенале простой DI  (надеюсь с простым API)

-В июне 2020 был принято решение вести разработку в публичном репозитории.

-В марте 2021 было добавлена поддержка null-safety.

-В апреле 2021 было переработано api библиотеки.

-С апреля 2021 было принято решение использовать библиотеку в разработке коммерческого проекта.
+4. Have a simple DI in your arsenal (hopefully with a simple API)

-## 2. Возможности библиотеки
+## 2. Library's features:

-Основные возможности DI контейнера:
- - Инициализация экземпляра с именем
+DI container's main features:
+ - Initialization instance with name
- - Инициализация экземпляра как singleton
+ - Initialization instance when singleton
- - Разделение контейнера на области видимости (scopes)
+ - Separate container to scopes

-## 3. Основные компоненты DI
+## 3. Main components DI

-Библиотека состоит из трех основных компонентов:
+Library contain three main components:
  - Scope
  - Module
  - Binding